 Plenty of restaurants around New Orleans are dog-friendly.
 If you’re looking for something to hit the spot in the morning, maybe Croissant D’or Patisserie, on Ursulines Avenue, might be more up your alley.
 This is a French bakery with nice, sunny courtyard dining.
 They’re the perfect place for a delicious breakfast or pastry.
 Dat Dog is another great place to start your New Orleans trip for a quick lunch or snack.
 It has three locations total currently and two of them, the ones on Freret Street and Magazine Street, offer huge outdoor patios where you and your dog can enjoy a great lunch.
 They specialize in hot dogs, and if you’re feeling adventurous or wanting to try something new, go for the alligator sausage topped with crawfish etouffee.

 If you are looking for something a little more romantic and cozy, you’ll want to check out Café Amelie on Royal Street.
 They have a big courtyard featuring a water fountain, which is perfect with those traveling with their dogs.
 This place does get busy, so you will want to call and make a reservation before going, and when you do, make sure to request a table out on the patio.
 They offer excellent Creole dishes, like gumbo and crawfish linguine.
 If you think fine dining is out of the question when you’re traveling with man’s best friend, think again.
 Herbsaint on St. Charles Avenue, welcome pooches for their sidewalk diners.
 This is an amazing, high-end French restaurant specializing in Creole and Cajun fare and brings in a lot of visitors from all over the world.
-Just as with Café Amelie, you’ll want to make a reservation well in advance, and you’ll want to request an outdoor table.
+Just as with Café Amelie, and really this is one of the best recommendations for New Orleans altogether, you’ll want to make a reservation well in advance, and you’ll want to request an outdoor table.

 Want To Wet Your Whistle?